 (Also called “Butterfly Vertebrae”)

-Most of us know that our vertebrae are our backbones: the small block-like bones, joined by spongy discs, supporting our skeletons and protecting our spinal cords.
+Most of us know that our backbones are more technically called "vertebrae," that they make up our vertebral column and consist of small block-like bones, joined by spongy discs, supporting our skeletons and protecting our spinal cords.
 A “hemivertebra” is a congenitally deformed vertebra.
 It occurs when two or more vertebral bodies (the block-like portion of the vertebrae) fuse or develop asymmetrically, creating a wedging effect in what should be a fairly rectangular block.

 The normal vertebrae have cylindrical vertebral bodies which connect like beads on a necklace.

 The English Bulldog, French Bulldog, Pug and Boston Terriers are famous for having what is called a “screw tail.”
 The screw tail results from hemivertebrae in the vertebrae of the tail and is characteristic, even desirable, in these breeds.

 Hemivertebrae of the tail are not a problem as there is no spinal cord tissue this far down and the result is an interesting-looking tail with possibly a skin fold infection risk.
 Mostly this is of cosmetic interest; the screw tail is part of what makes a bulldog.
 The problem is that by selecting for hemivertebrae in the tail, we may also be selecting for hemivertebrae in more important areas of the spine.
 When the hemivertebrae occur higher up in the middle of the back problems occur with the spinal cord.
 The wedging effect of the hemvertebra’s body does not connect normally to the adjacent vertebral bodies and the spine becomes twisted.
 The spinal cord can actually become compressed.